How Does Smoking Affect People Living with HIV?

 Smoking is dangerous for everyone—it is the leading cause of preventable death in the U.S. But the risks of serious health consequences are much higher for people living with HIV, who smoke at a rate 2 to 3 times greater than the general population.

 Smoking has many negative health effects on people living with HIV.
 For example, smokers living with HIV are more likely than nonsmokers with HIV to:

-- Are at higher risk than nonsmokers with HIV of developing lung cancer, head and neck cancers, cervical and anal cancers, and other cancers;
+- Develop lung cancer, head and neck cancers, cervical and anal cancers, and other cancers;

-- Are more likely than nonsmokers with HIV to develop conditions that affect the mouth, such as oral candidiasis (thrush) and oral hairy leukoplakia; and
+- Develop conditions that affect the mouth, such as oral candidiasis (thrush) and oral hairy leukoplakia;

 Talk with your health care provider about programs and products that can help you quit smoking.

 You also can learn about the benefits of quitting smoking and get tips for quitting from CDC’s national tobacco education campaign—Tips From Former Smokers (Tips).
 The Tips campaign profiles real people—not actors—who are living with serious long-term health effects from smoking and secondhand smoke exposure.
 You can also view a story and tips from a person living with HIV who quit smoking.

 Visit betobaccofree.hhs.gov or call the Smoking Quitline: 877-44U-QUIT (877-448-7848) for more information on the many health benefits of quitting smoking.
 For help from your state quitline, call 1-800-QUIT-NOW (1-800-784-8669).